NEW: Opposition says 42 people were killed Monday; Syria says 30 "martyrs" were buried

-Al-Assad denied Sunday that government forces were behind the recent "outrageous" massacre of more than 100 civilians, including dozens of small children, in the town of Houla.
+Syrian President Bashar al-Assad denied Sunday that government forces were behind the “outrageous” massacre of more than 100 civilians, including dozens of small children, in the town of Houla.

 “Truthfully, even monsters do not do what we saw, especially in the Houla massacre,” he told lawmakers.
 “The criminal or criminals who committed this crime and others are not criminals for an hour or criminals for a day, they are constant criminals and are surely planning other crimes.”

-Speaking before the newly elected People's Assembly, al-Assad decried what he called terrorists and the conspiracy against Syria.
+Speaking before the newly-elected People’s Assembly on Sunday, al-Assad decried what he called the “terrorists” and “conspiracy” against Syria.

 “At this time, we are facing a war from abroad,” al-Assad said in his first public speech since January.
 “Dealing with it is different from dealing with people from inside.”

-His speech came more than a week after the U.N.
+His speech came a week after the U.N.
 Security Council condemned the Houla massacre, with members casting blame on government forces for the deaths.

-As the president spoke, shells rained on the anti-government bastion of Homs, the LCC said.
-Thirty-seven people were killed Sunday in Syria, five of them children, the group said.
+As the president spoke, heavy shelling rained on the anti-government bastion of Homs, the opposition Local Coordination Committees of Syria said.
+Thirty-seven people were killed throughout Syria on Sunday, including five children, the group said.

-Al-Assad's address came a day after Annan said that "the specter of all-out civil war, with a worrying sectarian dimension, grows by the day."
+The president’s address came a day after U.N. special envoy Kofi Annan said Syria is “at a turning point” and that “the specter of all-out civil war, with a worrying sectarian dimension, grows by the day.”

-Saudi Arabia's foreign minister, Saud Al Faisal, said the Syrian regime is pushing for a sectarian crisis.
+Saudi Foreign Minister Saud Al Faisal said the Syrian regime is pushing for a sectarian crisis.

-At a meeting of Arab League foreign ministers Saturday, Qatari Prime Minister Sheikh Hamad bin Jassim bin Jabor Al Thani said Annan's peace initiative should be placed under Chapter VII of the U.N. charter, Qatar's news agency reported Saturday.
+Qatari Prime Minister Sheikh Hamad bin Jassim bin Jabor Al Thani said Annan’s peace initiative should be placed under Chapter VII of the U.N. charter, Qatar’s news agency reported.
 Such a move would allow the U.N.
-Security Council to take action that could include military force.
+Security Council to take action that could include the use of military force.

 U.N.
 Secretary-General Ban Ki-moon said Sunday that he had taken note of the Arab League leaders’ suggestions, including requests to increase the number of U.N. observers and to set a time limit for the effort.

-"All these are very important recommendations, and I hope these will be discussed by the Security Council members.
-At this time, I would welcome the wider international discussions on the future course of action," Ban told reporters.
+“All these are very important recommendations and I hope these will be discussed by the Security Council members.
+At this time, I would welcome the wider international discussions on the future course of action,” he told reporters.